-Galagos are dubbed as Bushbabies due to the human-baby-like weeping cry they make, especially in the quiet night of the forest.
+Galagos in Kibale National Park are dubbed as Bushbabies due to the human-baby-like weeping cry they make, especially in the quiet night of the forest.

 It’s said that Galagos make this amazing babish cry while demarcating their territory and also when communicating with other family members.

-Where Do Bush Babies Stay During The Day?
+Where Do Galagos In Kibale Forest Stay During The Day?

-In most cases, Bush babies spend their day sleeping in the thick vegetation, tree branches, hollow trees, and also in the old nests of birds.
+In most cases, Galagos in Kibale National Park spend their day sleeping in the thick vegetation, & tree branches.
+Some also live in hollow trees and the old nests of birds.